IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

   "Accounts": ["Checking", "Savings"]
 }
 ```
+EzNoSQL JSON documents may be up to 2 gigabytes in size, and a maximum of 128 terabytes of data can be stored in the database.

-## Primary Keys
+## Primary Indexes

+Each EzNoSQL database contains a primary index by default along with an associated primary keyname.
+When creating the database, a specific user keyname can  be provided, otherwise EzNoSQL will use a reserved keyname of `"znsq_id"`.
+Primary keynames are restricted to 256 bytes, and must be contained in each document and paired with a unique key value, otherwise the insert will fail.
+When using the reserved keyname, EzNoSQL will pre-append an additional element at the beginning of the document consisting of `"znsq_id"` and an internally generated unique 122 byte key value.
+If requested, the auto-generated key value will be returned to the application following the insert, and can then be used to retrieve the associated document.

-An EzNoSQL database can be defined with a user supplied primary key, where the chosen key must be contained in each the document and paired with a unique value.
+EzNoSQL databases can be defined with 2 types of a primary index: ordered vs unordered:

-The primary key name must be less than 256 characters; however, the key value size is unrestricted.
+An ordered index behaves in a traditional manner by storing the key values in the clear so that the index can be searched sequentially, either forward or backward.
+With an ordered index, the key values are restricted to 251 bytes.
+When inserting a high volume of documents from multiple threads or application instances with ascending key values, performance issues may occur as the inserts will contend for the end of the database.
+Randomizing the key values, or using an unordered index can avoid this potential performance issue.

+An unordered index randomizes the key values by hashing the values into a 128 encrypted random hash, which is used internally to store the documents in the database.
+The hashed key is currently not available to the user.
+The user provided key values have no restriction in length.
+The advantage of an unordered index is that it avoids potential insert performance problems with ascending key values by internally randominzing the keys.
+The disadvantage of an unordered index is that the keys cannot be searched sequentially.
+The entire index can be read from top to bottom (or bottom to top), however the user key values will not be in returned in order.
+Adding a secondary index can be used to search the documents in order, since secondary indexes store the keys in order.

 In the above example, the `"Customer_id"` key name may be a good choice for a unique primary key.
 In this case, `"4084"` becomes the primary key value used to retrieve the document.
 The primary key value cannot be part of an array; however, it can be an embedded document less than sixteen megabytes in size.
-Primary key values cannot be changed (replaced) once inserted, only
-deleted and re-inserted.
+Primary key values cannot be changed (replaced) once inserted, only deleted and re-inserted.

-If a unique key name is not available, the database can be defined without a key name.
-EzNoSQL will generate a unique `key:value` and insert the additional element at the beginning of the document.
-The additional element will use a reserved key name of `"znsq_id"` and will be paired with a 122 byte unique character value:
+The following document is an example of using the reserved keyname `"znsq_id"`and the resulting element added by EzNosQL:
 ```json
 {
   "znsq_id": "F3F9F3F1C1F0F140404040404040404040404040F0F0F0F0F0F0F0F0F0F0F0F7F2F3C...",